Edd-Cole/tech-test-practice/README.md

 ---
 ## SECTION 3: BIG O NOTATION & TIME COMPLEXITY:

 Creating efficient and scalable algorithms is a very important concept in Computer Science.
-And being able to solve a problem in a time-efficient manner can be the difference between processing the data in seconds or minutes or hours.
+Being able to solve a problem in a time-efficient manner can be the difference between processing the data in seconds or minutes or hours.

 To learn more about Time Complexity and Big O notation, follow this <a href="https://app.codility.com/programmers/lessons/3-time_complexity/">link</a>.
 It will give you a brief introduction into this key concept.